-- Panelist, “Best Practices to Prevent Insider Trading and Emerging Law Enforcement Issues for Hedge Funds,” at Managed Funds Association: Compliance 2012, in NY, NY (November 2012)
+- Panelist, “Best Practices to Prevent Insider Trading and Emerging Law Enforcement Issues for Hedge Funds,” at Managed Funds Association: Compliance 2012, in New York, NY (November 2012).

-- Panelist, “Present, and Future of Insider Trading: A 50th Anniversary Re-Examination of Cady, Roberts and the Revolution it Began,” at Columbia Law School, in NY, NY (November 2012)
+- Panelist, “Present, and Future of Insider Trading: A 50th Anniversary Re-Examination of Cady, Roberts and the Revolution it Began,” at Columbia Law School, in New York, NY (November 2012).

-- Panelist, “Insider Trading/Expert Networks---Galleon Trial Team,” at 2012 New England Securities Conference for Regulators, Investigators, and Prosecutors, in Boston, Massachusetts (October 2012)
+- Panelist, “Insider Trading/Expert Networks---Galleon Trial Team,” at 2012 New England Securities Conference for Regulators, Investigators and Prosecutors, in Boston, MA (October 2012).

-- Speaker, “Title III Wiretaps in White Collar Cases,” at U.S. Department of Justice’s National Advocacy Center, in Columbia, South Carolina (July 2012)
+- Speaker, “Title III Wiretaps in White Collar Cases,” at U.S. Department of Justice’s National Advocacy Center, in Columbia, SC (July 2012).

-- Panelist, “New Paradigm of White-Collar Prosecution & Enforcement---Regulator Round Table,” Spring RCA’s Regulation & Risk Thought Leadership Symposium, in NY, NY (April 2012)
+- Panelist, “New Paradigm of White-Collar Prosecution & Enforcement---Regulator Round Table,” Spring RCA’s Regulation & Risk Thought Leadership Symposium, in New York, NY (April 2012).

-- Panelist, “Creative Investigative Techniques In White Collar Cases,” at ABA’s 26th Annual National Institute on White Collar Crime, in Miami, Florida (March 2012)
+- Panelist, “Creative Investigative Techniques In White Collar Cases,” at ABA’s 26th Annual National Institute on White Collar Crime, in Miami, FL (March 2012).

-- Speaker, “Title III Wiretaps in White Collar Cases,” at U.S. Department of Justice’s National Advocacy Center, in Columbia, South Carolina (December 2011)
+- Speaker, “Title III Wiretaps in White Collar Cases,” at U.S. Department of Justice’s National Advocacy Center, in Columbia, SC (December 2011).